menu

 If a rabbit has been stressed to the point where they have removed hair from their body in clumps or patches, then they should be take to the vet for assessment.
 One effective treatment might be fluoxetine which works as an antidepressant[3], but it will need to be administered under the auspices of a qualified veterinarian and improving their environment is also an important factor.

-Rabbits can lose hair due to many environmental factors and stress, but medical reasons are also possible causes.
+Rabbits can develop alopecia due to many environmental factors and stress, but medical reasons are also possible causes.
 An infection due to a wound or an infestation due to mites or other parasites are also possible causes.
 These infestations and infections can often result in a dermatological disease such as ringworm.

-In this case, you will see the hair loss happen in patches rather than all over the body.
-The exposed skin will often be dry, scaly or may even display reddish legions.
+In this case, you will see the fur is falling out in patches rather than all over the body.
+The exposed skin will often be dry, scaly or may even display reddish lesions.
 The type of infection will manifest itself in different ways.
 However, many of the wounds will be caused by the animal scratching themselves out of frustration.
 This can be very painful for the rabbit.

 If you see these symptoms when a rabbit is losing hair, then you need to need to take them to the vet.
 They will be able to prescribe appropriate treatment which may include antifungal medication.
 They will also likely instate a deworming and/ or vaccination schedule if one has not already been introduced.
 Some diseases might be zoonotic, so it is important to ensure these problems are dealt with early so that they do not spread.

 Food is a basic pillar of all animal health.
 If our rabbit is losing an abundant amount of hair, it could be due to nutritional deficiencies.
-We should put their diet under review to ensure it is at an optimal place.
+We should put their diet under review to ensure it is optimal for our specific rabbit.

 When a rabbit has been eating improperly for too long, then it is possible they have other dietary related problems such as obesity.
 An overweight rabbit might be too large to scratch themselves properly, something which can lead to a rabbit barbering out of frustration.